Putting together a successful industry event can be the making of a manager.

 Emily Wu was a recent organizer of a SHARP Forum at CityU, and she says that the experience has given her greater exposure to the rapid development occurring in the region.

-Emily is a citizen of both Taiwan and the US, so when she was looking for an MBA program, she wanted to find somewhere that would bridge these international experiences.
+Emily grew up in both Taiwan and the US, so when she was looking for an MBA program, she wanted to find somewhere that would bridge these international experiences.

 “When I was considering pursuing an MBA, Hong Kong was on the top of my list,” she says.
 “It’s a very international city—it has excellent infrastructure and is a connector for global businesses that are interested in trading with China.”